masini4ka/LoanCalculator/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server. <br>
+`calculator.service.ts` requires you to have an api key to be able to receive loan information successfully.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--prod` flag for a production.

 ## Running unit tests